Greece Moments Greece Moments

 Tsagarada Pilion Wanderung Tsangarada Griechenland

-It goes past an Orthodox church that stands in the middle of the forest and along the village school to the Hotel Lost Unicorn.
+The path passes an Orthodox church standing in the middle of the forest and runs alongside the village school to the Hotel Lost Unicorn.
 From here it is only a few steps to the pretty Platia Agia Paraskevi with its huge plane tree.

 Pilion Wanderung Urlaub Tsagarada